20 Unique Business Ideas for Small Towns 2025

 Emphasize quality work and, where possible, adopt sustainable gardening practices.
 Flexibility in scheduling and transparent pricing will ensure residents turn to you to keep their patches of green looking pristine.

-Idea #8: Thrift shop
+6: Thrift shop

 A thrift shop can be both a treasure trove and a testament to sustainability.
 Offering a medley of items—from vintage clothing and accessories to gently used books and furniture—it’s a haven for budget shoppers and eco-conscious consumers alike.